strawhatboy/node-self-referenced-json/README.md

 [![Build Status](https://travis-ci.org/strawhatboy/node-self-referenced-json.svg?branch=master)](https://travis-ci.org/strawhatboy/node-self-referenced-json)

-Load self referenced json to objec
+Load self referenced json to object

 - use $() to add a value reference
 - use &() to add a real object reference